LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

           kernel execution pattern is expressed mostly in the lambda expression kernel body.

-One may argue that ``RAJA::kernel`` is more portable and flexible in that it enables compile time code transformations without changing kernel body code.
-On the other hand, ``RAJA::expt::launch`` is simpler and more intuitive, but may require more code changes for algorithm changes.
-Which interface to use depends on personal preference (kernel structure is more explicit in application source code with ``RAJA::expt::launch``, and more concise and arguably more opaque with ``RAJA::kernel``), and other concerns, such as portability requirements, run time policy selection, etc. There is a large overlap of algorithms that can be expressed using either interface, and there are things that one can do with one or the other but not both.
+One may argue that ``RAJA::kernel`` is more portable and flexible in that the execution policy enables compile time code transformations without changing kernel body code.
+On the other hand, ``RAJA::expt::launch`` is less opaque and more intuitive, but may require kernel body code changes for algorithm changes.
+Which interface to use depends on personal preference and other concerns, such as portability requirements, the need for run time execution selection, etc. Kernel structure is more explicit in application source code with ``RAJA::expt::launch``, and more concise and arguably more opaque with ``RAJA::kernel``.
+There is a large overlap of algorithms that can be expressed with either interface.
+However, there are things that one can do with one or the other but not both.

 In the following sections, we introduce the basic mechanics and features of both APIs with examples and exercises.
-We also present a sequence of matrix-matrix multiplication examples using both APIs to compare and contrast.
+We also present a sequence of matrix transpose examples using both APIs to compare and contrast them.

 ===========================================================================
 Nested Loops with ``RAJA::kernel``